 There is a marked contrast between the male and female populations of Ancient Greece, in the case of wearing footwear.
-Contrary to the perception of the common ancient Greeks, footwear occupied a crucial place in the wardrobe of the aristocratic women of the Ancient Greek period.
+Contrary to the perception of the common Ancient Greeks, footwear occupied a crucial place in the wardrobe of the aristocratic women of the Ancient Greek period.
 For example, an aristocratic woman from Ancient Greece owned as many as twenty pairs of ladies’ footwear, each of whose style was different from the other and matched every occasion.
-In fact, slaves were employed solely to carry a supply of their lady’s shoes when she left her house, assuring that she would be appropriately shod throughout her travels
+In fact, slaves were employed solely to carry a supply of their ladies’ footwear (shoes and sandals) when they left their houses.
+It was assured that she would get an ample supply of footwear throughout her travels.

 As the course of events followed, the Ancient Greeks were subsequently attacked and conquered by the Romans.
 Although the Romans adopted many of the cultures of the Ancient Greek people, they, however, did not adopt the Ancient Greek belief in clothing and footwear.
-The reason is that contrary to the Greek philosophy, Roman clothing was seen as a sign of power, and footwear was seen as a necessity of living in a civilized world, although the slaves and paupers usually went barefoot, since they were not part of the civilization.
+The reason is that contrary to the Ancient Greek philosophy, Roman clothing was seen as a sign of power.
+In that sense, footwear was seen as a necessity for living in a civilized world.
+As for the slaves and paupers, they usually went barefoot, since they were not part of the civilization.

-There are many references to Ancient Greek Shoes being worn in the Bible as well.
-During weddings which took place in this period, a father would give his son-in-law a pair of shoes, as a symbol of transferring the authority to him.
+In the Bible, there are many references to the Ancient Greek shoes which were worn by the people.
+During the weddings which took place in this period, a father would give his son-in-law a pair of shoes, as a symbol of transferring the authority to him.
 Thus shoes and footwear were clearly a part of the power relations and were considered a sign or authority of power.

-Likewise, Embades again were ankle boots worn by both males as well as females.
-These Embades were closed in the front and were commonly used by the comic actors.
-Feminine footwear was generally decorated with metal applique and could also dye in purple color.
-An ancient Greek bride usually wore whit colored embroidered shoes called Ninfides while the soldiers wore something called as Koila Upodemata which were robust kind of footwear.
+Embades were ankle boots that were worn by both males as well as females.
+These Embades were closed in the front and were commonly used by comic actors.
+Feminine footwear was generally decorated with metal applique and could also be dyed in purple color.
+An Ancient Greek bride usually wore white colored embroidered shoes called Ninfides while the soldiers wore something called Koila Upodemata which were robust kinds of footwear.

-Apart from this, the Endromides were ankle boots worn only by men which involved sticking the leather straps to the leg.
-Kothari had somewhat of an oriental origin with a thick leather sole along with a soft skin upper thigh to calf and was placed on the leg with red straps.
-Homer, (the 4th can to a woman wearing a pair of sandals is described
+Apart from this, the Endromides were ankle boots worn only by men which involved sticking leather straps to the leg.
+Kothari had somewhat of an oriental origin with a thick leather sole along with soft skin from the upper thigh to the calf and was placed on the leg with red straps.